mohsend/mohsend.github.io/_posts/2017-05-11-elon-musk-book.markdown

 More than anything, for me, the book was a huge motive to work hard.
 Musk and employees' superhuman work ethic is the ever prominent topic in the book.
 As one [SpaceX](https://en.wikipedia.com/wiki/SpaceX) intern puts it, "You can work whatever 80 hours a week you want".[^intern] This way of work was in dire contrast with the chill atmosphere portrayed in the book I read right before this ---[How Google Works](https://www.goodreads.com/book/show/23158207-how-google-works).
 And all that hard work actually sounded so fulfilling and rewarding.
 For a few glorious days I was working harder than I ever did before.

-There is dark sides to this hardworking startup genius too and the book does not seem to shy away from those at all.
+There are also dark sides to this hardworking startup genius, and the book does not seem to shy away from those at all.
 Musk's impatience on what appears to a normal human being as trivial; and disrespect for his employees opinions; and his (dare I say deserved) huge ego cost his businesses a lot of top talents.

 [^telegram]: A popular messaging service as of writing.
 [Telegram.org](https://telegram.org "Telegram Messenger")